r1ckhdk/graph-test/README.md

     pip install -r requirements.txt
 5. Edit `input_grid` and `warehouses` variables accordingly on main.py (appropriate way should be reading an external file or getting it through an API request, for example)

-6. Run the main script to create a `graph.png` file on the directory
+6. Run the main script to create a `graph.png` and `graph.dot` file on the directory

     ```bash
     python main.py